Ukraine’s slow but steady southern offensive grinds on

 No amount of drills can truly prepare the recruits for their first combat, however: the constant possibility of a violent death, the cacophony and insanity of war.
 To this end, the trainers have organised something to help the new soldiers to both anticipate, and properly react to, the stresses of combat: a visit by a military psychologist.

 “There are two main types of bad reactions,” the psychologist tells the gathered men.
 “The first is panic.
-Despite what you may think, this is less common than the other main problem: stupor, an inability to process or react in the middle of combat,” he says, describing a phenomenon that most Western observers would likely recognize by the term ‘shellshock’.
+Despite what you may think, this is less common than the other main problem: stupor, an inability to process or react in the middle of combat,” he says, describing a phenomenon that most Western observers would likely recognise by the term ‘shellshock’.

-Breaking shellshocked soldiers out of this condition can be a delicate matter, as the psychologist demonstrates with a volunteer from the group.
+Breaking shell-shocked soldiers out of this condition can be a delicate matter, as the psychologist demonstrates with a volunteer from the group.

 “Let’s take an example,” he says.
 “Our comrade here fell into a stupor.
 Let’s say he is standing, but we have to remember that the first step is to cover a person and find some shelter for yourself.
 If the person fell into a stupor, you evaluate the situation.
 If he has a gun it can be dangerous for you and the people around you.
 Don’t underestimate this condition, because if a person is numbed holding a weapon, he can hold the weapon so strongly that you won’t be able to take it away physically.
 It’s possible he can even shoot you,” the psychologist says.